databricks/officeqa/README.md

 git clone https://github.com/databricks/officeqa.git
 cd officeqa
 ```
-NOTE: This may take a long time due to the large amount of PDF documents in `treasury_bulletin_pdfs`
+NOTE: This may take a long time due to the large amount of PDF documents in `treasury_bulletin_pdfs`.

 ### 2. Load the dataset
 ```python